Madrid–Levante high-speed rail network: Elche AV

 A 5500 m2 station was planned for opening at the end of 2019, with parking space for 500 cars and 50 motorcycles.
 This was subsequently delayed until 2021.

 Orihuela

 The existing railway station at Orihuela is served by the AVE line.

 Future expansion

-The network is under construction to expand to Murcia (and eventually Cartagena) by 2022, and to be connected to Almería in the Mediterranean Corridor by 2024.
+The network is under construction to expand to Cartagena and to be connected to Almería in the Mediterranean Corridor by 2026.

 Stations

 Murcia

-The new intermodal Murcia del Carmen railway station will be close to the present station.
-It will be 8 rail tracks wide and will serve buses and local trains.
+The new intermodal Murcia del Carmen railway station is currently under construction at a cost of 11 million euros and will be close to the present station.
+It will be 8 rail tracks wide with underground platforms while the old station building is planned to serve buses and local trains.
+The new station is expected to be finished by 2024.

 Cartagena

-It is yet unclear whether the current Cartagena railway station, located next to the old town, will be the final station for high speed services or a new station will be built on the outskirts of the city.
-Construction of the high speed railway between Murcia and Cartagena is scheduled to begin in 2018, and be complete by 2022.
+The current Cartagena railway station, located next to the old town is planned to be expanded with three new tracks next to the old building in order to host high speed services.
+Construction of the high speed railway between Murcia and Cartagena was scheduled since 2018 and planned to be complete by 2023 along with the new station, but still remain unfinished.
+The last 750m of the high speed track accessing the new station is going to be underground.